 - 2 carrots peeled and sliced

-- 2 inches of fresh ginger peeled and sliced peeled and sliced
+- 2 inches ginger root peeled and sliced

 - 1 package rice noodle 14oz

 - 2 cups mushrooms washed and sliced

 - 1 lbs. tofu drained, pressed, and cubed

 - 2 tbsp oil for frying neutral flavored

 - 1 Cup cilantro